-Are you a student looking for innovative courses with creative projects?
-Are you seeking to develop technical and aesthetic skills that might benefit your personal and professional goals or help you to stand out in a future job search?
-Do you want to build your experiences and expertise in digital photography, web design, and audio or video editing using industry-level tools, like Adobe CC?
+Are you a student seeking hands-on classes with creative projects?
+Are you looking to develop technical and aesthetic skills to benefit your personal and professional goals or to help you stand out in a job search?
+Do you want to build expertise in digital photography, web design, audio mixing, video editing, and storytelling using industry-level tools, like Adobe CC?

-The Department of Curriculum & Instruction in the Reich College of Education offers two face-to-face Media Studies programs located in the new College of Education building on Appalachian's campus in Boone, NC.
-Our new building is equipped with a Mac-based Media Lab where enrolled Media Studies students can access software like Adobe Premiere, Lightroom, and Photoshop.
-Students enrolled in our media courses may also borrow equipment like digital SLR cameras, video cameras, and lighting equipment, in addition to using our Green Screen Production Studio.
+The Reich College of Education is home to a campus-wide Media Studies Minor with courses located in the new College of Education building on App State's campus in Boone, North Carolina.
+Our building is equipped with a Mac-based Media Lab where enrolled Media Studies students can access software like Adobe CC (Premiere, Lightroom, Photoshop, etc.) and borrow equipment like digital SLR cameras, video cameras, mics/audio recorders, lighting kits, and more!
+We even have a Green Screen Production Studio!

-Some sample topics your program of study may cover include:
+Some sample topics your classes may cover include: